HardevKhandhar/goconcert-recommendation/README.md

 **Analysis**

 After the user provides the link to their playlist, the application extracts all songs and associated information from the playlist.
 This data is pre-processed before analysis, which is then utilized to generate various graphs and information about the user's playlist.
-The generated information includes playlist uniqueness, playlist length, popularity, and graphs showing danceability, happiness, top genres, and top artists.
+The generated information includes playlist uniqueness, playlist length, popularity and graphs showing danceability, happiness, top genres and top artists.
 This information is then displayed on the application for the user to view and gain insights into their musical taste.

 **Machine Learning Models & Training**